cgermain/GAILA/README.md

 ###Please keep the summary file created after each run in the folder with the output files.
 This will save time calculating total intensitites for future runs.

+### PLAINCOUNT

+This script counts proteins in MGF files that have been "plain parsed" using [IDEAA](https://github.com/cgermain/IDEAA).

+## Installation on Windows

+The /plaincount/plaincount.exe executable file was created with py2exe.
+Microsoft's [Visual C++ runtime components](https://www.microsoft.com/en-us/download/details.aspx?id=29) might be required to use the application.

+## Usage

+GUI: Drag and drop a plain parsed file onto the plaincount.exe application icon.
+Make sure to drag the file onto the icon itself and not in the command line window.

+Command Line: python plaincount.py plain_parse_filename

 ## FOR MAC / LINUX
 Currently a work in progress.